Insight | Maritime Connectivity Strategy: generating value and new opportunities

 Voyage optimisation platforms can calculate and propose routes, thanks to data gathered directly from vessels, enabling considerable reductions in carbon emissions, whilst improving efficiency and profitability as a result of lower fuel consumption and time savings.

 Port call optimisation can be enabled by digital collaboration platforms that ensure the timely sharing of information between trade and supply chain partners during port calls, annihilating port waiting times.
 These platforms connect key stakeholders in the supply chain, making it possible to easily share data, such as accurate cargo completion times, and improve transparency.
-This results in more profitable voyages, satisfied cargo owners enhanced safety, efficiency, and reduced environmental impact.
+This may result in more profitable voyages, satisfied cargo owners enhanced safety, efficiency, and reduced environmental impact.

 Decarbonisation